Manage accessory access to Apple devices

 Accessory security (known as Restricted Mode) for macOS is designed to protect customers from close-access attacks with wired accessories.
-For Mac notebook computers with Apple silicon using macOS 13 or later, the default configuration is to ask the user to allow new accessories.
+For Mac laptop computers with Apple silicon using macOS 13 or later, the default configuration is to ask the user to allow new accessories.
 The user has four options in System Settings for allowing accessories to connect:

 Ask every time